nekodjin/HasKalc/README.md

 College Board, this is an open source work licensed under the BSD 3 Clause license.
 The license can be found at [`/LICENSE`](./LICENSE).

-This project is a [TUI](./README.md "Terminal User Interface") arithmetic expression interpreter.
+This project is a TUI (Terminal User Interface) arithmetic expression interpreter.
 It allows for mathematical expressions to be entered and subsequently evaluated.
 It has two main parts - a parser, and a runtime.
 The parser is tasked with dissecting the user's input and formatting it in a more